 One of the strangest parts of legal marketing is deciding on how much to charge and what kind of profit a firm is looking for in each case.
 If your law firm prices are too high, no one will want to hire you even if you have a 100 percent success rate.
 If your prices seem too low, people might not think your skills are worth even a low rate.

 Think about this one word: CHEAP.

 What kinds of ideas first come to mind?
 Language plays a big part in advertising, and it can be very confusing.
-Think about it in terms of driving.
+Think about it regarding driving.
 If gas is cheap, that’s good!
-Things are going well and you’re getting more distance for your buck.
+Things are going well, and you’re getting more distance for your buck.